DarkEnergyProcessor/livesim2_async/docs/CommandLine.md

 Live Simulator: 2 contains some special, useful feature which can be used when invoked from command-line (Terminal/Command Prompt).
 This feature were unavailable under mobile devices.

-Command-line of Live Simulator: 2 are:
+Command-line of Live Simulator: 2, which is handled entirely by AquaShine, are:

 	love <livesim2 folder> <entry point=main_menu> [entry point arguments] [optional command-line options]